alem-platform/bootcamp-go/crunch03/README.md

 Options:
   --help        : Show the help message and exit --verbose     : Display detailed information about the simulation, including grid size, number of ticks, speed, and map name
-  --delay-ms=<n>: Set the animation speed in milliseconds.
+  --delay-ms=X: Set the animation speed in milliseconds.
 Default is 2500 milliseconds
 ```

 The output may vary, but it should meet the requirements of `help` flag.